Admissions & Financial Aid FAQs

 Q. Must I be accepted for admission at Wabash before I can apply for aid?

-A. No. You may file the FAFSA and PROFILE application after January 1, 2015.
+A. No. You may file the FAFSA application after October 1, 2016.
 However, you must be admitted to Wabash before any financial aid can be awarded.

 Q. I will have brothers and sisters in college as well.
 Will the financial aid package take into account that fact?